Phase lines in mean-field models with nonuniform external forces: Three equations for surface critical point and phase diagram

 {\bf Graphical solution of Eq. (\ref{3eqs_eq1}).} Figure \ref{fig_finding_phi0} shows the graphical construction for finding the value of $\phi_{0,a}^{(2)}$ and $\phi_{0,b}^{(2)}$.
 The figure has two parts, for two different temperatures -- top panel is for low $T$ and the bottom is for higher $T$ (both smaller than $T^*$).
 There are two curves in each part, representing two parts of Eq. (\ref{3eqs_eq1}).
 The blue curve is $f_b'(\phi)+h'(\phi)$ and the green curve is $\mu_0(\phi)$.
 The two circles mark the values of $\phi_{s,a}^{(2)}$ and $\phi_{s,b}^{(2)}$.
 The solution to Eq. (\ref{3eqs_eq1}) is obtained as the intersection of the horizontal line at each of these points with the green curve.
 At the low temperature, there are three possible values of $\phi_{0,b}^{(2)}$.
 The correct solutions are marked with squares, the two other solutions are marked with ``*''.
 At the higher temperature (bottom panel), there is only one possible value of $\phi_{0,b}^{(2)}$.

 {\bf Phase diagram.} The resulting phase diagram is shown in Fig. \ref{fig_phase_diagram1}.
 For sufficiently low temperatures, two solutions to Eq. (\ref{3eqs_eq2}) exist, $\phi_{s,a}^{(2)}(T)$ and $\phi_{s,b}^{(2)}(T)$ (green and blue, respectively), and usually they are below the spinodal curve.
 As the temperature is elevated, the two solutions approach each other.
 At $T=T^*$, they merge.
 The corresponding bulk composition curves $\phi_{0,a}^{(2)}(T)$ and $\phi_{0,b}^{(2)}(T)$ (dashed green and blue) behave similarly, and merge at $T^*$ at a ``surface critical point'' (SCP), marked by a large circle.
-At this point, the bulk values $\phi_0$ and $T$ are such that {\it at the surface}, the second and third derivative of the energy with respect to $\phi$ both vanish.
+At this point, the bulk values $\phi_0$ and $T$ are such that, {\it at the surface}, the second and third derivative of the energy with respect to $\phi$ both vanish.

 The curve $\phi_0^{(3)}$ is a first-order phase line; crossing it from low to high values of $\phi_0$ at constant $T$ leads to a discontinuous change in the profile $\phi(r)$.
+This line is universal and does not depend on the exact form of the spatial dependence of the external force, $q(r)$.

 The SCP point depends on the amplitude of the external forcing.
 The point displaces when the amplitude of the external force reduces toward zero.
-The locus of such points is indicated by the dashed black curve.
-This is a line of second-order phase transition; crossing it leads to a continuous change in the profile $\phi(r)$.
-Equivalently, one can hold the amplitude of external force fixed and look for solutions of Eqs. (\ref{3eqs_eq1})-(\ref{3eqs_eq3}) with values of $r$ increasing from $1$ to $\infty$ (see a specific example in Section \ref{two_examples}).
-Note that on the second-order line, Eq. (\ref{3eqs_eq2}) is satisfied not on the surface ($r=1$) but at a finite distance from it, at $r=r_0>1$ (see below).
+For any finite value of $r$, Eqs. (\ref{3eqs_eq1})-(\ref{3eqs_eq3}) yield the triplet solution $[\phi_s(r),\phi_0(r),T(r)]$.
+The second-order phase transition line, dashed black curve, is the locus of points $[\phi_0(r),T(r)]$ for $r$ increasing from $r=1$ (SCP) to $r=\infty$ (BCP).
+Crossing it leads to a continuous change in the profile $\phi(r)$.
+On the second-order line, Eq. (\ref{3eqs_eq2}) is satisfied at a finite distance from it, at $r=r_0>1$ that depends on temperature.
+Fig. \ref{fig_phase_diagram2} is similar but here $-h''$ is positive and the SCP is found at temperatures higher than $T_c$.

 One can now see that the SCP point and the phase transition lines would not appreciably change even if the $(\nabla\phi)^2$ term in the energy were included.
-Indeed, if Eq. (\ref{3eqs_eq1}) has a $\phi''$ term, just before the transition, the profiles are smoothly varying and this second derivative is small.
+Indeed, if Eq. (\ref{3eqs_eq1}) has a $\phi''$ term, just before the transition, the profiles are smoothly varying with $r$ and this second derivative is small.
 In addition, by definition, the interface separating high and low values of $\phi$ is an inflection point in the profile so $\phi''=0$.